 We laughed and joked about it but his statement had been made in ultimate seriousness.

 “We have arrived at the last part of the sorcerers’ explanation,” he said.
 “Last night Genaro and I showed you the last two points that make the totality of man, the nagual and the tonal.
 I once told you that those two points were outside of oneself and yet they were not.
 That is the paradox of the luminous beings.
 The tonal of every one of us is but a reflection of that indescribable unknown filled with order; the nagual of every one of us is but a reflection of that indescribable void that contains everything.”

 “Now you should sit on Genaro’s place of predilection until twilight; by then you should have pounded the sorcerers’ explanation into place.
 As you sit here now, you have nothing except the force of your life that binds that cluster of feelings.”

-The Fire from Within
+(The Fire from Within by Carlos Castaneda)